Ashok0/EnderalVREssentials/README.md

 [**VR Menu Mouse Fix**](https://www.nexusmods.com/skyrimspecialedition/mods/33414?tab=files): Enables mouse for SkyUI-VR.
 You can use your VR controllers to control the menu cursor like a laser pointer.

-[**Smaller HUD for VR**](https://www.nexusmods.com/skyrimspecialedition/mods/30726?tab=files): A simple mod that reduces the size of the HUD elements and text by about 50% for added immersion.
-Disable if you prefer having a larger font size.
-Unfortunately, this is one of the only HUD mods that is compatible with Enderal VR and disabling this mod makes the entire HUD very large and intrusive in VR.
-If you find the text too small with this mod enabled, the best workaround is to delete the following file from your Wabbajack game folder: \mods\Smaller HUD for VR\meshes\skyvr_hmd_info.nif which will increase your text and status bar size while leaving the rest of the HUD at its reduced size.
+[**Smaller HUD for VR Larger Text Patch**]: [Smaller HUD for VR](https://www.nexusmods.com/skyrimspecialedition/mods/30726?tab=files) is a simple mod that reduces the size of the HUD elements and text by about 50% for added immersion.
+If you love the VR friendly HUD from this mod but find text too small to read, enable this Larger Text Patch.
+It will increase text size while retaining the smaller HUD elements from the original mod.

 [**RaceMenu**](https://www.nexusmods.com/skyrimspecialedition/mods/19080?tab=files): A complete overhaul to the character creation menu.
 Allows you to customize your avatar and load custom character "presets".
 A fun mod if you want to take pictures of your character in VR using the VRIK "Selfie Mode".
 The RaceMenu window appears once after the opening mission and can be accessed any time in-game through the console.
 Press ~ to access the console.
 Enter showracemenu and hit ENTER to bring up the RaceMenu window and then press ~ to exit the console.